Chris-Hawblitzel/rust/verify/rust_verify/docs/equality-and-references-support-and-encoding.md

 In general, specifications for public functions of a type should be written in terms of an abstract representation of the type's contents.
 A `Vec<u64>` should be represented just as a sequence (maybe, a slice) of integers; by default none of the facts necessary to prove the implementation should leak into the publicly visible specification of the interface.
 In our experience with _Veribetrfs_, inadvertently exposing internal invariants and properties is one of the common causes of long verification times and timeouts; this is because the solver has access to facts internal to the implementations that are irrelevant but can still be selected and cause qunatifier triggers to fire.

-With the exception of very simple ADTs that have all public fields and implement `StructEq`, the abstract representation of a type must be specified by implementing the `View` trait:
+With the exception of very simple ADTs that have all public fields and implement `Structural`, the abstract representation of a type must be specified by implementing the `View` trait:

 ```rust
 trait View {